OisinWrites/Battleships-Legacy/README.md

         Result: Player is invited to reenter coordinates for ship position.

 # Validation
-Ran code from all files through PEP8 linter
+Ran code from all files through PEP8 linter.
+Pycodestyle module installed, and code written to conform to this linter.

 1. Board
 -![](docs/board-validation.png)
 2. Carrier